 Stories Jesus Told: Exploring the Heart of the Parables provides a guided process for individuals and small groups to walk through the parables of Jesus.
-This Bible study book includes six weeks of content, each divided into two major sections: "Group Study," and "Personal Study."
+This Bible study book includes six weeks of content, each divided into two major sections: Group Time and Personal Time.
 A leader guide is also provided to prepare those who are leading groups through this journey.

-GROUP STUDY
+GROUP TIME

-Regardless of the day of the week your group meets, each week of content begins with a group session.
+Regardless of the day of the week your group meets, each week of content begins with Group Time.
 This group session is designed to last sixty minutes, with approximately fifteen minutes dedicated to video teaching and another forty-five minutes for group discussion.
-Meeting even longer than sixty minutes will allow more time for participants to interact with one another.

-Each group study uses the following format to facilitate simple yet meaningful interaction among group members, with God's Word, and with the video teaching.
+Meeting even longer than sixty minutes will allow more time for students to interact with one another.
+Each group time uses the following format to facilitate simple yet meaningful interaction among students, with God's Word, and with the video teaching.